Blog home

 Queen Elizabeth ll

-When the Queen was born in 1926, she wasn’t destined to ascend to the throne.
+When Queen Elizabeth was born in 1926, she wasn’t destined to ascend to the throne.
 This only became a reality when her uncle, Edward VIII, abdicated in 1936 and her father became George VI.
-After he died in 1952, she was crowned in Westminster Abbey and has since become the longest reigning monarch in British history.
-Her Platinum Jubilee is being celebrated this year with a host of events that will culminate in a four-day bank holiday weekend between the 2nd and 5th of June.
-It is on this weekend that the commemorative album will officially launch.
+After he died in 1952, she was crowned in Westminster Abbey and became the longest reigning monarch in British history.
+Her Platinum Jubilee was celebrated with a host of events that culminated in a four-day bank holiday weekend between the 2nd and 5th of June 2022.
+It was on this weekend that the commemorative album was officially launched.

 In line with the Jubilee and as an accolade to her inspiring life, we share insight into her history and achievements.